 Saint-Barthélémy church, lower part

-Cahors is located on the Via Podiensis, one of the main pilgrimage routes to Santiago de Compostela linking Le-Puy-en-Velay to Roncesvalles.
+Cahors is located on the Via Podiensis, one of the main pilgrimage routes of Santiago de Compostela linking Le-Puy-en-Velay to Roncesvalles.
 This garden evokes the arid landscapes crossed by pilgrims.

 The Pilgrims' Garden